vorrjjard-2/tb-classifier/README.md

 # tb-classifier

+Read the paper here : <insert paper>

-A custom 3-class chest X-ray classifier for TB detection, built for the ALIVE implementation.
+A custom 3-class chest X-ray classifier for TB detection, built for ALIVE.
-The architecture is a **3-stage-ablated ResNet18** with a **FlipR** block inserted after `layer2`, a learned left–right asymmetry gate motivated by the unilateral nature of many TB findings on CXR.
+The architecture is a **3-stage-ablated ResNet18** with a custom **FlipR** block inserted after `layer2`, a learned lateral asymmetry gate motivated by the unilateral nature of many TB findings on CXR.
 Trained from scratch.

 Classes: `healthy` · `sick-non-tb` · `tb`.
-Dataset: TBX11K, folder-layout.

-## Headline result

-`best.ckpt` on the TBX11K test split (1260 images: 570 healthy, 570 sick-non-TB, 120 TB):
+## Best Epoch Results

+These are the recorded results from the `test` set of TBX11K :

 | Class       | Sensitivity | Specificity | AUROC  | Support |
 | ----------- | :---------: | :---------: | :----: | :-----: |